Prix Royal-Oak Preview, Tips, Runners & Trends

 Here are the countries where the winning trainers of the Prix Royal-Oak have been based:

-• IRE: 0 winners with an additional 1 placing from 10 runners
+• IRE: 1 winner with an additional 3 placings from 16 runners

 Prix Royal-Oak Trainer Statistics

-There are two leading trainers in the Prix Royal-Oak over the last 10 renewals with both A De Royer-Dupre and C Ferland who have both won the race two times.
+There are multiple leading trainers in the Prix Royal-Oak over the last 20 renewals, with A De Royer-Dupre, C Ferland, Sir Michael Stoute, and Marco Botti having all won the race two times.
 A De Royer-Dupre winners have been with Vazirabad (2015 & 2016).
 C Ferland winners have been with Double Major (2023 & 2024).
+Sir Michael Stoute winners have been with Allegretto (2007) and Ask (2009).
+Marco Botti winners have been with Tac De Boistron (2013 & 2014).

 TrainerR-W-PWinEW